-When a player is instructed to reveal cards, that player is required to show those cards to his or her opponent to that opponent's satisfaction.
+When a player is instructed to reveal cards, that player is required to show those cards to their opponent to that opponent's satisfaction.
 If there is no specified duration for the reveal, the cards remain revealed until they reach a new destination (as specified by the ability), or through the ability's resolution.

-While a card is revealed, it is still considered to be located in the game area (such as a player's hand or deck) from which it is revealed.
+- While a card is revealed, it is still considered to be located in the game area (such as a player's hand or deck) from which it is revealed. - When a province card is revealed by a card effect, it remains faceup until a card or game effect turns it facedown.